pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

       Therefore, Kubernetes restarted those pods.
 You can safely ignore this message.

+1. Finally, assuming your `pachd` is running as shown above, make sure that `pachctl` can talk to the cluster by:

+- Running a port-forward:

+    ```shell
+    # Forward the ports.
+We background this process because it blocks.
+    pachctl port-forward
+    ```

+- Or exposing your cluster to the internet by setting up a LoadBalancer as follow:

+!!!
+Warning
+    The following setup of a LoadBalancer only applies to pachd.

+    1. To get an external IP address for a Cluster, edit its k8s service
+    ```shell
+    kubectl edit service pachd
+    ```
+    and change its `spec.type` value from `NodePort` to `LoadBalancer`.
+    1. Retrieve the external IP address of the edited services.
+    When listing your services again, you should see an external IP address allocated to the service you just edited.
+    ```shell
+    kubectl get service
+    ```
+    1. Update the context of your cluster with their direct url, using the external IP address above:
+    ```shell
+    echo '{"pachd_address": "grpc://<external-IP-address>:650"}' | pachctl config set context "your-cluster-context-name" --overwrite
+    ```

+    1. Check that your are using the right contexts:
+    ```shell
+    pachctl config get active-context`
+    ```
+    or
+    ```shell
+    pachctl config get active-enterprise-context
+    ```
+    ```

 1. Verify that the Pachyderm cluster is up and running:

       ```shell